dmarinere/gradientboost/README.md

-# A repository containing all our work for Group 1
+# repository for group 1

+This github repository contains all the work we did

+1. A [notebook](https://github.com/dmarinere/gradientboost/blob/main/Project_the_GradientBoost.ipynb) containing data cleaning process and model creation
+2. The model zip file
+3. The [code](https://github.com/dmarinere/gradientboost/blob/main/app.py) used for the streamlit deployment

 Group member